-Our exchanges are designed for youth between the ages of 12 and 17 years.
-The exchanges are a reciprocal homestay exchange, where groups of participants are twinned with another group of youth the same age from another province or territory and take turns staying in each other's homes.
+The Youth Exchange program is designed for youth between the ages of 12 and 17, and are based on a reciprocal homestay model, where groups of youth are twinned with another group of youth from another community in Canada - in another province or territory - and take turns staying in each other's homes for a week.

-Exchanges are typically seven to ten days in length, including travel time.
-Transportation costs for all eligible participants and organizers are paid by the Government of Canada through our youth exchanges program.
-The exchange groups fundraise to cover local transportation and other activity expenses when hosting the twin group.
+Exchanges are typically seven days in length, including travel time.
+Transportation costs for all eligible youth participants and chaperones are covered by the program, with funding from the Government of Canada's Department of Canadian Heritage.
+Each exchange group fundraises to cover local transportation and other activity expenses incurred during the exchange.

-Experiences Canada exchanges are intended to reach all Canadian youth, either school groups or youth affiliated with a recognized community organization.
-Special measures funding is available to encourage participation by youth with special needs or disabilities, low-income families, visible minorities, Indigenous youth, and youth from rural or isolated areas.
+Experiences Canada exchanges are open to all Canadian youth, in groups organized either through schools, or through recognized community organizations.
+Additional special measures funding is available to reduce barriers to participation faced by youth with special needs or disabilities, from low-income families, visible minorities, Indigenous youth, and youth from rural or isolated areas. (please see page 8 for definitions).

-All the stages of an exchange - the pre-planning, travel, hosting the twin group - provide participants with an opportunity to become involved in both communities, strengthen national identity, develop a greater understanding of Canadian history and heritage and make connections with youth from another part of Canada.
+All the stages of an exchange - the pre-planning, travel, hosting the twin group - provide participants with an opportunity to become involved in both communities, strengthen national identity, develop a greater understanding of Canadian history and heritage and make lifelong connections with youth from another part of Canada.